w3c/wai-people-use-web/_people-use-web/user-stories.md

 ---

-The following stories of people with disabilities using the Web highlight the effect of accessibility barriers and the broader benefits of accessible websites and web tools.

-**Note:** The following scenarios are not real people.
-They do not address every kind of disability.
+The following stories are not of real people, but represent real experiences of people with the disabilities.
+They do not address every kind of disability or all impacts of a certain disability

 <mark><em><strong>Draft reviewers:</strong> The placeholder images below will be replaced with photos of the users.</em></mark>